syncfusion-content/blazor-docs/blazor/query-builder/data-binding.md

 ## Complex Data Binding

 Complex Data Binding allows you to create subfield for columns.
-To implement complex data binding, either bind the complex data in nested columns or specify complex data source and Separator must be given in querybuilder.
+To implement complex data binding, either bind the complex data in nested columns or specify complex data source and Separator must be given in query builder.

 ```cshtml